MrAhile/K8s-CKA/2-Workloads/multi-containers.md

 ## Exercise

-1. Create the specification of a pod named *www* with one container based on *nginx:1.20-alpine*
+1. Create the specification of a Pod named *www* with one container based on *nginx:1.20-alpine*

-2. Add a container based on the image *httpd:2.4* and run the pod
+2. Add a container based on the image *httpd:2.4* and run the Pod

-3. Why this pod will not reach the *Running* status ?
+3. Why this Pod will not reach the *Running* status ?

-4. Delete the pod
+4. Delete the Pod

 ## Documentation